Aglinskas/Contrastive-Machine-Learning-reveals-the-structure-of-individual-variation-in-ASD/README.md

     * ...

-_N.B the trained weights are zipped into a multi-part zip file (.z01,.z02,.z03 etc.) and need to be unzipped before use._
+_N.B.
+The trained weights are zipped into a multi-part zip file (.z01,.z02,.z03 etc.) and need to be unzipped before use._

+_N.B.
 SFARI data used in the manuscript has been removed to comply with Researcher Distribution Agreement (eRDA).
 SFARI Award #614379 to J.H. and S.A.
-Data can be obtained by authorized researchers at base.sfari.org
+Data can be obtained by authorized researchers at base.sfari.org_